AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	self addLayer: (NeuronLayer new initializeNbOfNeurons: nbOfNeurons2 nbOfWeights: nbOfNeurons1 using: random). self addLayer: (NeuronLayer new initializeNbOfNeurons: nbOfOutput nbOfWeights: nbOfNeurons2 using: random).
 ```
-We also need a way to obtain the number of outputs a neural network can have (we will need this when classifying data):
+We also need a way to obtain the number of outputs a neural network can have (we will need this in the chapter about data classification):

 ```Smalltalk
 NNetwork>>numberOfOutputs